-Highlights of the Democratic debate: Warren pile-on, veterans battle
+Highlights of the Democratic debate: Warren pile-on, questions about age

 Warren’s reward for closing in on Biden?
 She became the punching bag.

-Pete Buttigieg, the South Bend, Indiana, mayor, turned on the senator from Massachusetts after she answered a question about whether taxes would go up under the Medicare for All government healthcare plan by saying “costs” would go up.
+Pete Buttigieg, the South Bend, Indiana, mayor, turned on the senator from Massachusetts after she answered a question about whether taxes would go up under the Medicare for All government healthcare proposal by saying “costs” would go up.

 That was “a yes or no question that didn’t get a yes or no answer,” Buttigieg said.

-Sanders chided Warren for not being clear on whether Medicare for All plans would raise taxes, falling back on his favorite line about having written the “damn bill.”
-He said a majority of people will save money on their healthcare costs, but “I do think it’s appropriate to acknowledge that taxes will go up.”
+Sanders chided Warren for not being clear on whether Medicare for All plans, based on the government-run Medicare program for Americans 65 and older, would raise taxes, falling back on his favorite line about having written the “damn bill.”
+He said a majority of people would save money on their healthcare costs, but “I do think it’s appropriate to acknowledge that taxes will go up.”

-Amy Klobuchar, a senator from Minnesota, piled on, telling Warren, “You are making Republican talking points” by proposing a plan that would eliminate private insurance.
-She added, “The difference between a plan and a pipedream is something that you can get done.”
+Amy Klobuchar, a U.S. senator from Minnesota, piled on, telling Warren: “You are making Republican talking points” by proposing a plan that would eliminate private insurance.
+She added: “The difference between a plan and a pipe dream is something that you can get done.”

 As if on cue, the Trump campaign promptly put out a news release criticizing Warren’s answer.
 Buttigieg’s campaign followed suit.

-Businessman Andrew Yang said taxing wealth, as opposed to income, is bad policy, attacking a position supported by several Democrats, including Warren and Sanders.
+Businessman Andrew Yang said taxing wealth, as opposed to income, was bad policy, attacking a position supported by several Democrats, including Warren and Sanders.

 “We should not be looking to other countries’ mistakes,” said Yang.
-“Instead we should look at what Germany, France, Denmark and Sweden still have which is a value-added tax and we give the American people a tiny slice of every Amazon sale, every Google search, every robot truck mile, every Facebook ad, we can generate hundreds of billions of dollars and then put it into our hands because we know best how to use it.”
+“Instead we should look at what Germany, France, Denmark and Sweden still have, which is a value-added tax and we give the American people a tiny slice of every Amazon sale, every Google search, every robot truck mile, every Facebook ad, we can generate hundreds of billions of dollars and then put it into our hands because we know best how to use it.”

-Warren explained her plan, which she said will give young Americans better economic opportunities - taxing 2% of people’s net worth above $50 million and 3% over $1 billion.
+Warren explained her plan, which she said would give young Americans better economic opportunities - taxing 2% of people’s net worth above $50 million and 3% over $1 billion.

 “My question is not why do Bernie and I support a wealth tax,” Warren said.
 “It’s why ... does everyone else on this stage think it is more important to protect billionaires than it is to invest in an entire generation?”